Roy Campbell (poet): Final years and death

-At the time of his death, Campbell was working upon translations of 16th- and 17th-century Spanish plays.
+At the time of his death, Campbell was working on translations of 16th- and 17th-century Spanish plays.
 Although only the rough drafts were completed, Campbell's work was posthumously edited for publication by Eric Bentley under the title, Life Is a Dream and Other Spanish Classics.

-Roy Campbell died in a car accident near Setúbal, Portugal, on Easter Monday, 1957.
+Campbell died in a car accident near Setúbal, Portugal, on Easter Monday, 1957.
 The Campbells were returning home from attending Easter Sunday in Seville.
 According to his daughter Anna Campbell Lyle:

 Mary was deeply religious and it was a great happiness to her to know that Father had died two days after receiving the Sacrament on Easter Sunday, so that he was in a State of Grace when his soul left his body.
 Father was buried in the cemetery of São Pedro in Sintra (the Cintra of Byron's Childe Harold) on the 26th.
 I often go there to take flowers to his tomb in which Mary now lies.
 This is not to be their last resting place.
 The South Africans want their greatest poet to be buried in what was, when all is said, the part of the planet he loved most."

 According to South African Campbell scholar Judith Lütge Coullie, however, inquiries about efforts to repatriate Roy and Mary Campbell's remains to South Africa "have drawn a blank.
 It is unlikely, however, to be a priority in post-Apartheid South Africa."